Services

 Biodiversity net gain delivers measurable improvements for biodiversity by creating or enhancing habitats in association with development.
 Habitats are used as a proxy for biodiversity and are assigned a value using Defra’s Statutory Biodiversity Metric.
 The percentage of Biodiversity Net Gain (or loss) is calculated by comparing the difference between the pre-development and post-development habitat data.
 Biodiversity Net Gain can be achieved on-site, off-site or through a combination of on-site and off-site measures.
 Area, linear and river habitats must be measured separately and each achieve 10% net gain or higher.
 Protected species are not directly addressed by BNG and a separate ecological assessment is still required to accompany your planning application.
 Any habitat creation must be managed and monitored for a period of 30 years.

-Biodiversity Net Gain (BNG) will be soon be mandatory across the whole of England for almost all new planning applications.
+Biodiversity Net Gain (BNG) is now mandatory across the whole of England for almost all new planning applications.
 It is part of the Environment Act, which was made law in November 2021.
-This was followed by a two year transition period, which has now been extended by two months to January 2024, at which point mandatory BNG will come into effect.
-The exact date is still tbc, but it’s widely believed to be towards the end of the month.
-For “small sites”, mandatory net gain will apply from April 2024.
-BNG is already a requirement of many Local Planning Authorities that have their own locally-specific policy in place.
+This was followed by a two year transition period, which had been extended by two months to January 2024, at which point mandatory BNG came into effect.
+For “small sites”, mandatory net gain took effect from April 2024.
+BNG had already been requirement of many Local Planning Authorities that had their own locally-specific policy in place, and hence Urban Edge Environmental has garnered significant and wide ranging experiencing in implementing BNG for planning applications.

 What is the definition of a “small site” in BNG terms?